hhrnjic1/TicketSite/README.md

 # TicketSite
-This is a web app whisc is used for ticket selling
+This is a web app which is used for ticket selling